 For a chronological history of the Aromatherapy Registration Council, we invite you to visit our frequently asked questions section.

-In 1999, the Steering Committee for Education Standards in Aromatherapy in the United States voted to established the Aromatherapy Registration Council (“ARC”), a Public Benefit, Non Profit Oregon Corporation.
+In 1999, the Steering Committee for Education Standards in Aromatherapy in the United States voted to establish the Aromatherapy Registration Council (“ARC”), a Public Benefit, Non Profit Oregon Corporation.
 ARC is in compliance with requirements for its non profit status.
 The Aromatherapy Registration Council is registered under the Charitable Trust and Corporation Act, administered by the Charitable Activities Section of the Oregon Department of Justice and the Attorney General.
 ARC’s registration number is 28942.
 ARC has been determined by the IRS to be tax exempt under category 501(c)(6).
 Copies of documentation are available to view in person and copies are available on request for a small charge to cover the cost of copying.
-Please email your request to ARC at email@example.com.
+Please email your request to ARC at firstname.lastname@example.org.